|Code of Business Conduct and Ethics|

 Reporting Violations of the Code

 All employees have a duty to report any known or suspected violation of this Code, including any violation of the laws, rules, regulations or policies and procedures that apply to the Company.
 The Company’s policies and procedures apply to and are available to all employees of the Company.
 For more information, please log on to the intranet at http://wnsintranet/intranet02/codeofconduct/coc.asp (for India employees) or refer to your staff handbook or staff engagement agreement or appointment letter (for non-India employees) or contact your Human Resource or Legal Departments.
-If you know of or suspect a violation of this Code, immediately redressal forum as listed below which will work with you and your supervisor to investigate your concern.
+If you know of or suspect a violation of this Code, immediatelyreport the conduct to your supervisor.
+Your supervisor will contact the appropriate redressal forum as listed below which will work with you and your supervisor to investigate your concern.
 If you do not feel comfortable reporting the conduct to your supervisor or you do not get a satisfactory response, you may contact the Chief People Officer or General Counsel directly.
 You may also directly report known or suspected violations of the Code to the Company as follows:

 Employees submitting the query or complaint will need to submit such information as may be required under our Policy of Prevention of Unlawful Discrimination and Harassment, our Policy on Grievance Redressal, or our Whistleblower Policy, as applicable, which are available on the intranet at http://wnsintranet/intranet02/codeofconduct/coc.asp.
 You may also contact the Legal Department for a copy of these policies.
 All reports of known or suspected violations of the law or this Code will be handled sensitively and with discretion.
 The Company will use reasonable efforts to conduct the investigation in a manner that protects the confidential and anonymous reporting of your concerns pursuant to this Code, consistent with law and the Company’s need to investigate your concern.